 Alexander “Sascha” Zverev, the 25-year-old Olympic gold medalist, comes from Germany.
 Zverev has carved a niche for himself by defeating many top seed players in Grand Slams.
 In 2021, Zverev became the third player after Murray and Dominic Thiem, who defeated Nadal on clay, Djokovic on hard, and Federer on grass.
 It’s his agility and speed while covering the court that makes him one of the most difficult opponents to face in recent times.

-The present world #1 and last year’s US Open winner, Daniel Medvedev, has made it big defying all the odds.
+The present world #1 and last year’s US Open winner, Daniil Medvedev, has made it big defying all the odds.
 Typically considered a hard-court player, the Russian has become a force to reckon with.
 On his day, the 26-year-old tennis player can outclass anyone in no time, and even if he needs to play 5 sets to close a match, he will play with the same stamina that he displayed while playing his first set.